 Diagnosing Snoring and Sleep Apnea

 If you believe you may be at risk or are suffering from sleep apnea, Desert Smiles Cosmetic & Restorative Dentistry has experience in diagnosing and treating the condition.
-On your first visit, Dr. Wilcox conducts a dental exam to confirm your oral health status and checks for underlying health conditions.
+On your first visit, Dr. Wilcox or Dr. Tenney will conduct a dental exam to confirm your oral health status and checks for underlying health conditions.

-Dr. Wilcox may suggest that you undergo a sleep study.
+We may suggest that you undergo a sleep study.
 There are two major sleep study tests: Polysomnogram (PSG) is conducted in a sleep center or hospital or an ambulatory sleep test, which conducted in your own home.
-For those who wish to do their sleep study at home, Dr. Wilcox creates an at-home sleep study, in which a wearable, wireless physiological recorder, called the Medibyte Jr, is worn around the chest during sleep.
+For those who wish to do their sleep study at home, we will create an at-home sleep study, in which a wearable, wireless physiological recorder, called the Medibyte Jr, is worn around the chest during sleep.
 This device measures your:

 - Blood oxygen saturation